soulshake/fonos/README.md

 ## Setup (local)

+Note: the rest of this tutorial assumes you will set the hostname of your Pi to be `fonos`.

-Download [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) and burn it to your SD card with Etcher, `dd` or your favorite method.
+Download the [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image and burn it to your SD card with Etcher, `dd` or your own favorite method.

 With the SD card inserted into your computer, list the SD card devices by running `sudo fdisk -l`.
 You should see output like this:

-Note: the rest of this tutorial assumes you will set the hostname of your Pi to be `fonos`.

 ```
 Device         Boot Start      End  Sectors  Size Id Type